Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

+\begin{proof} At the start of \emph{Tree-Cutter}, each node is either a leader or a neutral node.
+Each node that is a leader stays a leader and each node that is a neutral node eventually becomes either a leader or a follower.

+We bound the number of times any node receives a token until it eventually becomes a leader or a follower.
+We then bound the number of phases required to ensure that all nodes are able to receive a token the required number of times.

+Each non-leader $y$ receives a token at most $4$ times, excluding the times where $y$ gets a token back from its children: \begin{enumerate} \item When $y$ is a neutral node which got a token from its parent in the original forest. \item When $y$ is a follower and receives a token from its parent in the original forest. \item When $y$ is a follower that has changed parents (either $y$ was a descendant of its leader $x$ from the original forest and became $x$'s direct child or else $y$ changed leaders to $z$) and receives a token from its leader. \item When $y$ becomes a leader, i.e. when $y$ was a neutral node that became a leader and generated a token. \end{enumerate}

+Each leader $x$ receives a token exactly once, excluding the times where $x$ gets a token back from its children or followers.
+The one time is when $x$ initially generates a token.

+Notice that each time a node receives a token, as described above, it makes progress towards becoming either a follower or a leader.
+Define a \textit{progress event} as either the occurrence when a node $y$ receives a token as described above or the occurrence when $y$ sends a token to $y$'s parent.

+Each node $y$ receives a token at most $4$ times, excluding the times when $y$ gets a token back from its children or followers.
+Notice that we can account for token passes from a child/follower to its parent as a message sent by the child.
+Thus, each node $y$ receives the token from a parent at most $4$ times and sends a token back to $y$'s parent at most $4$ times, i.e. each node has at most $8$ progress events associated with it.

+It is clear to see from the construction of \emph{Tree-Cutter} that in each phase, at least one progress event occurs.
+There are $n$ nodes, each requiring at most $8$ progress events.
+Thus, by allowing \emph{Tree-Cutter} to run for $8n$ phases, we allow sufficient time for all nodes to eventually become leaders or followers. \end{proof}

+Since nodes can be followers of only one leader, each node belongs to exactly one tree by the end of \emph{Tree-Cutter}.
+It is clear from the construction, that every tree is cut down to a star with exactly one root node.

-Regarding the running time, there are $O(n)$ phases, since $K$ is a constant.
+Regarding the running time, there are $O(n)$ phases.
 Each phase of the procedure consists of 5 executions of an ssf schedule.
 Each execution of an ssf schedule takes $O(\lg N)$ rounds to complete.
 Thus, the entire procedure takes $O(n \lg N)$ rounds to complete.
 This concludes the proof of Theorem~\ref{the1}.

 \\

 We prove one more lemma about the \emph{Tree-Cutter} procedure which will be used in a subsequent section on the backbone algorithm.

 \begin{lemma} At the end of \emph{Tree-Cutter}, assuming that there exist at least two leaders, there exists at least one other leader within 3 hops of any leader. \end{lemma}